Depression Counselling in Southwark

 I specialise in eating disorders and can also help with anxiety disorders and depression.

 I am an Occupational Therapist and Cognitive-Behavioural therapist.
-I want to support you in having a meaningful life despite your difficulties.
+I want to support you having a meaningful life despite your difficulties.
 I believe in the importance of personal recovery and that there is hope for everyone.
-I can help you be more confident in yourself, find ways to manage negative thoughts, find motivation to participate in a range of meaningful occupations; replace unhealthy routines with healthier ones; rebuild your identity by developing new roles outside of the illness, manage emotions and improve motivation and confidence in a range of day-to-day tasks.
-I can also help you manage your symptoms.
+I can help you be more confident in yourself, find ways to manage negative thoughts and emotions, find motivation to participate in a range of meaningful occupations; replace unhealthy routines with healthier ones; rebuild your identity by developing new roles outside of the illness, and improve motivation and confidence.
+Recovery is possible and you don't have to do this alone.

 I specialise in eating disorders and can also help with anxiety disorders and depression.

 I am an Occupational Therapist and Cognitive-Behavioural therapist.
-I want to support you in having a meaningful life despite your difficulties.
+I want to support you having a meaningful life despite your difficulties.
 I believe in the importance of personal recovery and that there is hope for everyone.
-I can help you be more confident in yourself, find ways to manage negative thoughts, find motivation to participate in a range of meaningful occupations; replace unhealthy routines with healthier ones; rebuild your identity by developing new roles outside of the illness, manage emotions and improve motivation and confidence in a range of day-to-day tasks.
-I can also help you manage your symptoms.
+I can help you be more confident in yourself, find ways to manage negative thoughts and emotions, find motivation to participate in a range of meaningful occupations; replace unhealthy routines with healthier ones; rebuild your identity by developing new roles outside of the illness, and improve motivation and confidence.
+Recovery is possible and you don't have to do this alone.

 I have worked with a diverse variety of people that have experienced C-PTSD, depression, grief, anxiety, bipolar disorder, various personality disorders, identity-related issues (race, gender and sexuality), obsessive & intrusive states, hearing voices, paranoia, suicidality and many other attachment-based wounding and relational issues